AlpeshPatil34/Fetal-Health-Classification/README.md

 # Fetal-Health-Classification
-Classification of Fetal Health using MLL architectures
+Classification of Fetal Health using ML architectures